hypergeek-dev/Speakers-countdown/README.md

 Anyone & everyone.

 ### Communication:
-With bold text & clearly defined buttons, the instructions of the aoo become clear upon visiting the site.
+With bold text & clearly defined buttons, the use of the app become clear upon visiting the site.

 ### Current User Goals:
 To stay beneficial as a tool.
 Usability is heightened through simplicity of use.